Therapeutic/Adaptive Riding Instructor

 - The exam consists of 85 multiple-choice questions, 80 of which are scored and 5 of which are unscored questions in beta test.
 The unscored questions will not be identified as such and are intermingled with the scored questions.
 Only the candidate’s answers to the 80 scored questions factor into their overall exam score.

 - Candidates must earn a minimum of 250 out of 300 possible points to receive a passing score.
 Exams are scored immediately and examinees will receive a report before they leave the testing center confirming whether or not they have received a passing score.
+This report will indicate the candidate’s performance in each of the 5 content areas as being either “Needs Review”, “Competent” or “Mastered” to help focus areas of study.
+All content areas will be found to be either “Competent” or “Mastered” for candidates earning a passing score on the exam.
 This report is not considered official issuance of PATH Intl.
 CTRI certification.
 PATH Intl. will formally issue CTRI certification to candidates within 45 days of successful completion of the certification exam.

 - Candidates who receive non-passing scores may retake the exam once per testing window while in possession of a valid Authorization to Test letter.
 The full certification exam fee must be remitted before the candidate will be permitted to register for a retake.